 launchYear2025

-The current project – funded by Sida and Rainbow Fund - aims to strengthen the financial and institutional resilience of SpoD’s partner organisations in Türkiye through developing a shared safe workspace to sustain operations, joint capacity strengthening and focus on data-driven advocacy to counter Anti-LGBTQI narratives and discriminatory policies.
+The current project, funded by Sida and Regnbågsfonden, aims to strengthen the institutional resilience of SPoD and its partner organizations by developing a shared and secure workplace, promoting capacity development and collaboration for long-term sustainability, and advancing data-driven advocacy to counter anti-LGBTQ+ rhetoric and discriminatory policies.

 On going